tt6746690/Courses/CSC369/lecture/w2/README.md

             + shared resources given
             + registers setup and ready to run
         + `exec`
-            + finds executable, copies arg and env stirngs to kernel
+            + finds executable, copies arg and env strings to kernel
             + releases old addresss space and its page table
             + New address space created and filled in, new page table set up to indicate no pages are in memory
             + process starts running